 \subsection{Skill Emergence under Data Scarcity}

 Reinforcement learning with distribution-matching objectives naturally allows agents to generalize and develop skill that not present in the dataset.
-Different from the typical application of SDS with image-based priors on large dataset, SMP can learn from as little as three seconds of motions, while still providing the agent with the flexibility to adapt and develop new behaviors beyond those in the original dataset.
-In the \emph{Target Speed} task, the training dataset contains only three motion clips that move at different speeds.
-But the policy then learns to adapt those motions to move at a wide range of target speeds, as shown in \Cref{fig:speed}.
-The character naturally adjusts their gait to match the target speed, walking at slower paces and shifting into jogging and running as the speed increases.
+In contrast to the typical application of SDS with image-based priors on large dataset, SMP can learn from as little as three seconds of motions, while still providing the agent with the flexibility to adapt and develop new behaviors beyond those in the original dataset.
+In the \emph{Target Speed} task, the training dataset contains only three motion clips at distinct speeds.
+Despite the limited reference motion data, the learned policy is able to adapt these motions to follow a continuous range of target speeds, as shown in \Cref{fig:speed}.
+The character naturally adjusts its gait to match the target speed, walking at low target speeds, and transitioning into jogging and running as the speed increases.
 Although the reference dataset only contains motions at three discrete speeds, the policies learn to modulate the frequency and stride within each gait, producing continuous variations that preserve the style of the original motions while traveling at a broad range of speeds.
-Moreover, the policies exhibit smooth and expressive transitions between gaits not present in the dataset, including building up speed from a walk to a jog, decelerating from a run back to a walk, and bursting from walk into a sprint.
+Moreover, the policies exhibit smooth and naturalistic transitions between gaits that are not present in the dataset, including building up speed from a walk to a jog, decelerating from a run back to a walk, and bursting from a walk into a sprint.

 As shown in \Cref{fig:task_return_curves}, the learning curves indicate that incorporating the motion prior significantly improves sample efficiency compared to the baseline trained without any prior reward (\emph{w/o Prior}).
 This improvement arises because the score-matching motion prior provides a dense and informative shaping signal that consistently biases exploration toward physically plausible and natural motions.
 By constraining the policy to remain within high-likelihood regions of the motion manifold during training, SMP reduces the need for trial-and-error exploration of unnatural behaviors, allowing the policy to focus its learning capacity on task-relevant control.
 As a result, task rewards and motion priors can reinforce each other, leading to faster convergence and more stable learning.